manan-korpe/Design-Pattern-JS/README.md

 # Design-Pattern-JS
-this repo for diffrent design pattern for javaScript
+this repo for different design pattern for javaScript